 Woman killed boyfriend over his 'skepticism' about her getting a new job

-Her alleged accomplice was later deemed unfit to stand trial in another murder case
+Ashley White, 29, was convicted over the 2020 shooting death of Cody DeLisa

-A Colorado woman was found guilty in January of conspiring to kill her boyfriend in 2020 over his reaction towards a job interview she went on.
+A Colorado woman conspired to kill her boyfriend and attempted to drown and burn his cat, local officials say.

-Ashley White, 29, was convicted of second-degree murder, conspiracy to commit second-degree murder and robbery in the 2020 shooting death of Cody DeLisa, 28, after a three-week trial.
+Ashley White, 29, has been convicted of second-degree murder, conspiracy to commit second-degree murder and robbery in the 2020 shooting death of Cody DeLisa, 28, after a three-week trial this month.

 Her frustration escalated after an incident in which she attempted to drown and burn DeLisa’s cat, an incident that raised alarms about her mental well-being.

 On the bus, White reportedly met a man named who identified himself as “Scott.”
-He asked if White was in a relationship and then bizarrely inquired if her partner had sexually assaulted her.
+He asked if White was in a relationship and whether her partner had raped her.
 When she responded he had, he said they should kill him.
 The man had a firearm on him at the time, the release states.

-He and White got off the bus, spent some time together and fired the man’s gun.
-They then continued on to the home she shared with DeLisa where “Scott” introduced himself as White’s brother from Texas.
+He and White got off the bus some distance from the woman’s home.
+They spent some time together and fired the man’s gun.
+Together, they walked to the woman’s residence in Adams County where the man introduced himself to DeLisa and his girlfriend’s brother from Texas.

 DeLisa was later shot twice in the head.
 Officials discovered his body the following day during a welfare check.

-The pair then stole DeLisa’s wallet and left the residence.
+The alleged assassins then stole DeLisa’s wallet and left the residence.
 They spent the next few days in the area before Scott departed.
 Prosecutors say they never saw each other again.

 White would later be identified as a suspect in the murder.
 She spoke with investigators and provided a “detailed account of the events that led to DeLisa’s death,” officials say.
 Police arrested and charged her.